Matt Wilhelm

-Early years
+Early life

 Wilhelm was born in Oberlin, Ohio, and grew up in Lorain, Ohio.
 He attended Elyria Catholic High School in Elyria, Ohio.
 He amassed 100 tackles, 26 for loss, and 11 sacks as a senior, and was named a first-team All-Ohio selection.
 He also played tight end and running back.
 In 2002, his high school retired his No. 34 jersey.

 College career

 Wilhelm attended Ohio State University, and played for coach John Cooper and coach Jim Tressel's Ohio State Buckeyes football teams from 1999 to 2002.
 Wilhelm was moved to middle linebacker before his sophomore season and started every game.
 In his first game as a starter against Fresno State, Wilhelm intercepted a David Carr pass and ran it 25 yards for a touchdown.
 The following year, he earned the Randy Gradishar Award as the team's top linebacker and made all of the defensive calls.
 As a senior in 2002, Wilhelm was recognized as a consensus first-team All-American, and helped his team win a BCS National Championship with a team-leading 11 tackles in a 31–24 Fiesta Bowl victory over the Miami Hurricanes.
 Wilhelm ended the year with a career-high 121 tackles and ended his career with the 6th most career tackles for loss for Ohio State all-time.